sigstore/root-signing/playbooks/keyholders/EXISTING_SIGNER.md

 ### Signing

 When prompted in the Slack channel, begin signing root and targets metadata.
-If the ceremony started on a prior date, you should add a repository reference by setting `REPO`.
+If the ceremony started on a prior date (or the date in your timezone does not match the date in the orchestrator's timezone), you should add a repository reference by setting `REPO`.
 Otherwise, for same-day signing, you may omit to default to the current date.
 Run:
 ```
-REPO=$(pwd)/ceremony/$DATE ./scripts/step-2.sh
+REPO=$(pwd)/ceremony/<START_DATE> ./scripts/step-2.sh
 ```

 Again, this will populate a signature for your key id in the `signatures` section for these two top-level roles and push a PR that will be verified and merged.